 Recommendations for Infant Sleep Safety

-- Put the baby on his back to prevent SIDS baby rolling over in sleep.
+- Put the baby on his back to prevent SIDS baby from rolling over in sleep.

 - Avoid bedding that is too soft and plush.

 - Keep your baby in the same room where you sleep.

 - Prevent the exposure of the baby to smoke, drugs, and alcohol.